How to control content fields and tabs visibility in Umbraco CMS

 }

-We went through the simple example of how to implement custom logic and hide/show parts for specific roles.
-You can modify or extend the above code as needed and I recommend exploring the Umbraco events if you need more advanced back-office workflows.
+You can modify or extend the above code as needed, and I recommend exploring the Umbraco events if you need more advanced back-office workflows